 PAS providers must be able to provide both regular and "a.m." and "p.m."
-PAS and cannot refuse to accept a Community Choices Waiver recipient solely due to the type of PAS delivery method that is listed on the POC.
+PAS and cannot refuse to accept a CCW recipient solely due to the type of PAS delivery method that is listed on the POC.

-Providers must be licensed by the Health Standards Section (HSS) as a personal care attendant or a home health provider, comply with DHH rules and regulations, and be listed as a provider of choice on the FOC form before being approved to provide services.
+Providers must be licensed by the Health Standards Section (HSS) as a personal care attendant or a home health provider, comply with LDH rules and regulations, and be listed as a provider of choice on the FOC form before being approved to provide services.

-A home health agency's direct service worker (DSW) who renders PAS must be a qualified home health aide as specified in Louisiana's Minimum Standards for Home Health Agencies licensing regulations.
+A home health agency's DSW who renders PAS must be a qualified home health aide as specified in Louisiana's Minimum Standards for Home Health Agencies licensing regulations.

 PAS providers must develop an individualized back-up staffing plan and agreement.
 This plan is used when the recipient's assigned PAS worker is unable to provide support due to unplanned circumstances including but not limited to emergencies which arise during a shift.
 The individualized plan and agreement shall be developed and maintained in accordance with OAAS policy.
-If the provider cannot meet the recipient's needs, the provider must submit "good cause" reasons to the OAAS regional office.
+If the provider cannot meet the recipient's needs, the provider must submit "good cause" reasons to the OAAS Regional Office.

 PAS providers shall ensure timely completion of the "OAAS Emergency Plan" for each waiver recipient they serve in accordance with OAAS Policy.
-(See Appendix B for information on accessing this form)
+(See Appendix B for information on accessing this form.)

-PAS providers may not bill for this service until after the individual has been approved for the Community Choices Waiver.
+PAS providers may not bill for this service until after the individual has been approved for the CCW.